ime01/ByteWorksJobTask/README.md

 # ByteWorksJobTask
-An Android App that Captures, Digitizes and saves an Organisation Admin and Employee Information
+An Android App that Captures, Digitizes and saves an Organisation's Admin and Employee Information

 An app made for my job recruitment test task to Byteworks(Abuja)